quangloc99/quangloc99.github.io/_posts/2022-02-19-test-generation-guide.md

 > 1])$.
 It is clear that taking $a[i] = \min (a[i - 1], v[i] - b[i - 1])$ is the
 > best by construction.

-Because it is very short, here is the solution in Python.
+Because it is very short, here are the solutions in Python and C++.

 {% include customhighlight.html caption="py_solution.py"
   dir=page.prepdir file="solution.py" ext="py" collapsed=true